Affiliate links on Android Authority may earn us a commission. Learn more.

 Not really.
 Even the most potent power banks are limited to a certain degree.
 The best portable chargers can usually handle about 200W, which would be your most significant limitation.
 For example, most desktop PCs use far more than 200W.
 This means you shouldn’t be able to power said PC, even if you have a full battery charge and want to use the computer for a few seconds.

 Do you need more help keeping your devices juiced up?
 You should check out our guide to the best phone charging accessories.
-It would help if you also considered some of the best wireless chargers or power strips for more efficient charging at home or the office.
+It would help if you also considered some of the best wireless chargers for more efficient charging at home or the office.